 - GBUS 496 Marketing Analytics

 Organization, leadership, vision, scope—for those leading projects, these skills and traits are critical for the successful completion of the job at hand.
 A true project manager must possess strong management skills as well as process skills.
 The Lehigh University Project Management concentration program is designed and developed for individuals with educational or professional experience in a variety of industries and disciplines.
-The Project Management certificate program has been approved by the Project Management Institute as a Registered Education Provider [R.E.
-P.].
-This program is an eleven-month, 12-credit, and cohort based.

 Supply Chain Management

 Through in-depth study of an organization’s value chain, the Supply Chain Management concentration demonstrates how these activities are linked both internally and externally.
 In a creative, hands-on environment that uses case studies and industry experts, students explore the multiple factors that have impact on a company’s supply chain.
 Successful completion of nine credits is required for the Supply Chain concentration.
-The Supply Chain concentration is available online.
+The Supply Chain concentration is available on-campus and online.

 - GBUS 450 Strategic Supply Management